The Governor’s Own Iowa Rifles Company A, 49th Iowa Volunteer Infantry Regiment (SVR) Honor Guard for the Department of Iowa, SUVCW

 Note: for basic Drill and Deportment training, this Unit will be using either Hardee’s “Rifle and Light Infantry Tactics for the Exercise and Maneuvres of Troops, etc”, J, Lippincott & Co, Philadelphia,1861; commonly called “The School of the Soldier”; or, possibly Silas Casey’s similarly entitled treatise on the subject.
 However, in future, certain other military manuals regarding Drill and Ceremonies of the time period may also be consulted.

-It shall be the on-going mission of The Governor’s Own Iowa Rifles SVR Unit to further the ideals of the Department of Iowa, Sons of Union Veterans of the Civil War, through the provision of a highly trained and proficient marching unit that shall consist of a Color Guard, and associated other small units, to perform at public functions of all sorts at the direction of the Regiment’s commanding NCO/Officer.
+It shall be the on-going mission of The Governor’s Own Iowa Rifles SVR Unit to further the ideals of the Department of Iowa, Sons of Union Veterans of the Civil War, through the provision of a highly trained and proficient ceremonial unit that shall consist of a Color Guard, and associated other small units, to perform at public functions of all sorts at the direction of the Regiment’s commanding NCO/Officer.

 This unit shall also be deeply involved in funds-raising activities in support of the Iowa Rifles Monument Restoration Project; which will enable us to take part in the restoration and repair of Iowa Monuments both within and without the State of Iowa.